Peach Kuchen (German Peach Cake)

 I have been posting spicy recipes for the past couple of weeks and thought I need something to sweeten things up.
 Here is a delicious Peach Kuchen, the German peach cake made with canned peaches.

 Kuchen is quite an interesting dessert, not to mention how delicious it is.
 It is like a sort of pie but with tender cake-like crumbs.

-Fresh peaches would make the most delicious Kuchen for this recipe but I can’t even ask for fresh peaches in the chilly winter in Buenos Aires right now.
+Fresh peaches would make the most delicious Kuchen for this recipe, but I can’t even ask for fresh peaches in the chilly winter in Buenos Aires right now.
 Here comes canned peaches to the rescue.
 Besides, they were on sale.
 Perfect!

 Whether you use fresh peaches or canned peaches, you will end up with a delectable dessert on your plate.
 If you have never made Kuchen before, give this a shot!

-- 1-1/2 cups all-purpose flour
+- 1-1/2 cup all-purpose flour

 - 3/4 cup sugar

-- 2 teaspoon baking powder
+- 2 tsp baking powder

-- 1/2 teaspoon salt
+- 1/2 tsp salt

-- 1/8 teaspoon mace or nutmeg
+- 1/8 tsp mace , or nutmeg

-- 1/4 cup cold butter cut into small pieces
+- 1/4 cup cold butter, cut into small pieces

 - 1/2 cup whole milk